 With the massive amount of information you’re required to know for the A+ Exam, there are bound to be a few things that might slip past you.
 Here’s a quick list of some things you’ll need to know for the A+ Exam that you might have easily forgotten or overlooked:

 Contrast ratio: A value measuring the brightness of different colors such as white versus black.
 The larger the ratio, the better the picture quality on the display.

 Component/RGB: Most analog video signals are composed of Red, Green, and Blue signals which are typically delivered over either VGA or S-Video connectors.
 However, some older high end monitors may include three separate RCA connectors to deliver each signal over a unique or separate wire.

-Native Resolution: The actual resolution of a monitor, as opposed to the display resolution which may be set lower which scales the image to the display area of the monitor.
+Native Resolution: The actual resolution of a monitor as opposed to the display resolution that may be set lower which scales the image to the display area of the monitor.

 Creation of files: You can create a file in any folder on your hard drive by right-clicking in an empty area and choosing a document type from the New menu.
 Files can also be created from applications by choosing the application’s save feature.